 Equally at home with many other styles of music, Jessica can regularly be seen performing on Baroque viola, improvising with jazz musicians, playing chamber music, or collaborating with other performer/composers.

-Her solo show has been featured at iconic NYC Clubs such as Joe’s Pub and SubCulture, the Andy Warhol Museum in Pittsburgh, and in Paris at Sunset Sunside.
+Her solo show has been featured at iconic venues such as BAMcafé and Joe’s Pub in NYC, the Andy Warhol Museum in Pittsburgh, and in Paris at Sunset Sunside.

-As a veteran Teaching Artist for Lincoln Center, she is also able to connect with any audience of any background by talking to them about what events or ideas inspired each piece in an engaging way.
+As a veteran Teaching Artist for Lincoln Center and Carnegie Hall, she is also able to connect with any audience of any background by talking to them about what events or ideas inspired each piece in an engaging way.